GDG-Yasar-Software-Team/core/docs/github-workflow.md

 - **Both must approve** before merging
 - All checks (linting) must pass
 - Only admins can merge to `main`
+- **Always use "Squash and merge"** (not regular merge)

+### How to Squash and Merge

+1. Click the dropdown arrow on the green merge button
+2. Select **"Squash and merge"**
+3. Edit the commit message if needed
+4. Click confirm

+This combines all your commits into one clean commit.

 ## Link PR to Issue